marcelgoh/comp-206-winter-2018/readme.md

 Solutions to the assignments from the McGill University course COMP 206: Intro to Software Systems for the Winter 2018 term.

-Posted after the course end date with permission from Prof. David Meger.

-Authors:
+## Authors:
 Code template: Prof. David Meger
 Assignment solutions: Marcel Goh
+Posted after the course end date with permission from Prof. David Meger.